mellerihub/Awesome-AISolutions-for-mellerikat/README.md

 </p>

 **Mellerihub** archives AI solutions specialized for the **Mellerikat MLOps** platform, enabling both new and existing users to rapidly and easily develop high-quality AI solutions tailored to their own data.
-All solutions are optimized for the **Mellerikat** framework, ensuring instant deployment in any MLOps environment.
+All solutions are optimized for the **Mellerikat** framework, ensuring instant deployment in mellerikat MLOps environment.

 ---